multiscale-cosim/Modular-Science/README.md

 ## Author ##

-Made by <a href="https://www.fz-juelich.de/en/ias/jsc/about-us/structure/simulation-and-data-labs/sdl-neuroscience/teams" target="_blank">Multiscale Co-simulation team</a>.
+Made by the <a href="https://www.fz-juelich.de/en/ias/jsc/about-us/structure/simulation-and-data-labs/sdl-neuroscience/teams" target="_blank">Multiscale Simulation and Design team</a> of the Simulation and Data Lab (SDL) Neuroscience at Forschungszentrum Jülich.

 ## Acknowledgement ##